AppDaemon/appdaemon/docs/APPGUIDE.rst

 .. code:: python

-    import hassapi as hass
-    import datetime
+    from appdaemon.plugins.hass.hassapi import Hass

     # Declare Class
-    class NightLight(hass.Hass):
+    class NightLight(Hass):
-      #initialize() function which will be called at startup and reload
+        # function which will be called at startup and reload
         def initialize(self):
-        # Create a time object for 7pm
-        time = datetime.time(19, 00, 0)
             # Schedule a daily callback that will call run_daily() at 7pm every night
-        self.run_daily(self.run_daily_callback, time)
+            self.run_daily(self.run_daily_callback, "19:00:00")

         # Our callback function will be called by the scheduler every day at 7pm
-      def run_daily_callback(self, cb_args):
+        def run_daily_callback(self, **kwargs):
             # Call to Home Assistant to turn the porch light on
             self.turn_on("light.porch")

 To summarize - an App's lifecycle consists of being initialized, which allows it to set one or more states and/or schedule callbacks.
 When